tiinuthomas/tiinuthomas-meteoritelandings.github.io/README.md

 # Meteorite Landings Using D3.js
-Analysing the Evolution of Global Spatial Distribution and Characteristics of Meteorite Falls Over Successive Years
+Analysing the Evolution of Global Spatial Distribution and Characteristics of Meteorite Falls Over Successive Years.

 Here's the dataset used to build this: https://raw.githubusercontent.com/FreeCodeCamp/ProjectReferenceData/master/meteorite-strike-data.json